MiningMyBusiness/surgical-information-assistant/README.md

 # Surgical Information Assistant

-An implementation of a surgical information assistant based on the Vanderbilt University Open Manual of Surgery.
+An implementation of a surgical information assistant based on documents from the Vanderbilt University Open Manual of Surgery.

 ![Animated GIF Placeholder](path/to/your/gif.gif)